 where $ P$ denotes the principle value and $\eta$ is the complex shift parameter.
-The frequency-dependent linear optical spectra, e.g., refractive index $n(\omega)$, extinction coefficient $\kappa(\omega)$, absorption coefficient $\alpha(\omega)$, energy-loss function $L(\omega)$, and reflectivity $R(\omega)$ can be calculated from the real $\varepsilon_{1}$($\omega$) and the imaginary $\varepsilon_{2}$($\omega$) parts:\cite{Fox2002}
+The frequency-dependent linear optical spectra, e.g., refractive index $n(\omega)$, extinction coefficient $\kappa(\omega)$, absorption coefficient $\alpha(\omega)$, energy-loss function $L(\omega)$, and reflectivity $R(\omega)$ can be calculated from the real $\varepsilon_{1}$($\omega$) and the imaginary $\varepsilon_{2}$($\omega$) parts \cite{Fox2002}:

-In Fig. \ref{Optical} we present the linear optical spectra of silicon as determined by solving the Bethe-Salpeter Equation (BSE) on the top of G$_0$W$_0$ approximation.
-One cna find that the absorption coefficient become significant only after 3.0 eV.
+In Figure \ref{Optical} we present the linear optical spectra of silicon as determined by solving the Bethe-Salpeter Equation (BSE) on the top of G$_0$W$_0$ approximation.
+One can find that the absorption coefficient become significant only after 3.0 eV.
 This is because silicon has an indirect band gap, resulting in a low absorption coefficient in the visible region.
-Since the GW approximation can correct the one electron eigenvalues obtained from DFT within a many-body quasiparticle framework, including the exchange and correlation effects in a self-energy term dependent on the one particle Green's function G and the dynamically screened Coulomb interaction W.\cite{Hedin1965,Fuchs2007} Furthermore, the errors originating from the lack of ladder diagrams in determining W can be included through solution of the Bethe-Salpeter equation (BSE).\cite{Onida2002} It would be expected that the GW-BSE calculated optical properties yield better agreement with experimental values.
+Since the GW approximation includes the exchange and correlation effects in a self-energy term dependent on the one particle Green's function G and the dynamically screened Coulomb interaction W, it can correct the one electron eigenvalues obtained from DFT within a many-body quasiparticle framework \cite{Hedin1965,Fuchs2007}.
+Furthermore, the errors originated from the lack of ladder diagrams in determining W can be included through solution of the Bethe-Salpeter equation (BSE) \cite{Onida2002}.
+It \textcolor{black}{could} be expected that the GW-BSE calculated optical properties yield better agreement with experiment.
 In the single-shot G$_0$W$_0$ approximation, the one-electron Green's function G is self-consistently updated within a single iteration, while the screened Coulomb interaction W is fixed at its initial value.